-We use forward trajectories starting from the locations of the observed values of water vapor and ice for both all types of air, A and B. Along these trajectories, we apply a state-of-the-art microphysical box model, CLaMS-Ice (see appendix Appendix A), as well as a simple freeze drying model (FDM) that instantaneously removes excess water vapor along the forward trajectories when the air becomes supersaturated with respect to ice (FDM forward).
-Figure 2a shows three two exemplary forward trajectories : one of (type A and two of type B, B) that slowly ascend within the ASM anticyclone above the level of zero radiative heating (Vogel et al., 2019) with a rotation period of about 10 days (Legras and Bucci, 2020).
+We use forward trajectories starting from the locations of the observed values of water vapor and ice for all types of air, A and B. Along these trajectories, we apply a state-of-the-art microphysical box model, CLaMS-Ice (Appendix A), as well as a simple freeze drying model (FDM) that instantaneously removes excess water vapor along the forward trajectories when the air becomes supersaturated with respect to ice.
+Figure 2a shows two exemplary forward trajectories (type A and B) that slowly ascend within the ASM anticyclone above the level of zero radiative heating (Vogel et al., 2019) with a rotation period of about 10 days (Legras and Bucci, 2020).
 All trajectories of type A and more than 85% of type B stay within the tropical band extending northward during the boreal summer up to ~40N.
-Only ~1415% of the type B trajectories descend into the lowermost stratosphere (LMS) northward of ~40N (see the second trajectory of type BFigure B1a) after being detached from the anticyclone.
-During their spiraling ascent, almost all trajectories repeatedly pass through regions with low temperatures, well below 195 K, mainly on the south-east, south, and south-west flanks south-eastern, southern, and south-western flank of the anticyclone, where water condensation and ice formation can occur.
+Only ~15% of the type B trajectories descend into the lowermost

+- 55 stratosphere (LMS) northward of ~40N (Figure B1a) after being detached from the anticyclone.
+During their spiraling ascent, almost all trajectories repeatedly pass through regions with low temperatures, well below 195 K, mainly on the south-eastern, southern, and south-western flank of the anticyclone, where water condensation and ice formation can occur.
 CLaMS-Ice and a simple freeze drying model (FDM) were used to simulate the trajectories and investigate dehydration scenarios.
-Figure 2d-c compares the models' results for one trajectory of type A with ice and water vapor observations from

-CALIPSO and MLS, respectively.
+Figure 2c compares the models' results for one trajectory of type A with ice and water vapor observations from CALIPSO and MLS, - 60 respectively.
 CLaMS-Ice reproduces the CALIPSO ice observations fairly well, while FDM performs better in terms of water vapor comparison with MLS.

-We extend the analysis to all type A and B forward trajectories initialized with in-situ observations of H2O vapor and ice.
-Figure 3 displays the time-dependent frequency distribution at select times Time evolution of the total H2O frequency distribution (number of data points per bin) starting from two in situ observed distributions (left/right, type A/B, dashed black) as derived from forward trajectory calculations using CLaMS Ice (red), FDM forward (blue), and from CLaMS Ice with artificially enhanced heterogeneous ice nucleation (CLaMS-Ice-IN, orange); the latter is shown only 40 days after the initialization.
-For a better comparison, the initial frequency distribution is shown for all time steps (dashed black).
-Note that a logarithmic x-axis was applied for type A to take into account the large amount of ice used for initialization, while a simple linear x-axis was used for type B. The contribution of the dehydration driven by the parameterized gravity waves temperature fluctuations is very weak, as estimated from the small difference between the type B CLaMS-Ice distributions after 5 versus after 40 days (this difference vanishes if this parameterization is switched off).
+We extend the analysis to all type A and B forward trajectories initialized with in-situ observations of H_2O vapor and ice.
+Figure 3 displays the time-dependent frequency distribution at select times for type A (left) and type B (right).
+Relative to the initial distribution, the distributions derived from CLaMS-Ice and FDM evolve over time by moving to significantly lower values of total H_2O .
+The contribution of the dehydration driven by the parameterized gravity waves (GW) temperature fluctuations is very weak, as estimated from the small difference between the type B CLaMS-Ice distributions after 5 versus after 40 days (this difference vanishes if this parameterization is switched off).
 The 40-day distributions also show the impact of enhanced ice nucleation by using CLaMS-Ice-IN.
-The respective last panels show the frequency distribution of the LDP temperatures for the back and forward trajectories. for type A (left) and type B (right).
-Relative to the initial distribution, the distributions derived from CLaMS-Ice and FDM evolve over time by moving to significantly lower values of total H2O.
-Results The contribution of the dehydration driven by the parameterized gravity waves (GW) temperature fluctuations is very weak, as estimated from the small difference between the type B CLaMS-Ice distributions after 5 versus after 40 days (this difference vanishes if this parameterization is switched off).
-The 40-day distributions also show the impact of enhanced ice nucleation by using CLaMS-Ice-IN.

-Despite the GW parameterization in CLaMS-Ice, the results of FDM are always drier than the results of CLaMS-Ice, where the interplay between.
-This can be attributed to the different treatment of ice within the two models.
-In FDM, ice is removed instantaneously while in CLaMS-Ice ice removal occurs through the interplay of condensation, evaporation, and sedimentation does not instantaneously remove ice from the air parcel like in FDM (see also Figure 2dc).
+Despite the GW parameterization in CLaMS-Ice, the results of FDM are always drier than the results of CLaMS-Ice.
+This 70 can be attributed to the different treatment of ice within the two models.
+In FDM, ice is removed instantaneously while in CLaMS-Ice ice removal occurs through the interplay of condensation, evaporation, and sedimentation (see also Figure 2c).
 A massive dehydration can be diagnosed for type A, affecting all air parcels, with mean/maximum values after 40 days of 5.0/11.3 ppmv (CLaMS-Ice) and 3.3/4.1 (FDM).
 The degree of dehydration for type B is weaker, as there are less than 1 ppm of ice at the initialization time.
-The mean/maximum values for type B after 40 days are: 8.1/9.8 ppmv (CLaMS-Ice) and 6.5/7.9 ppmv (FDM).
-Only 14% (CLaMS-Ice) and 1% (FDM) of the initial observations did not experience any dehydration.
-The final positions of these non-dehydrated air parcels are within the LMS.
+The mean/maximum values for type B after 40 days are: 8.1/9.8 ppmv (CLaMS-Ice) and 6.5/7.9